la2050/archive/_projects/2016/spring-street-parklets.md

 project_proposal_help:
   - 'Money '
   - Publicity/awareness
+project_description: >-
+  Our proposal is to build new technology-equipped public parklets on Spring Street, and enhance the two original pilot parklets.
+Strategically located adjacent to DTLA hotspots like Guisados and The Last Bookstore, the parklets will feature planters, shaded seating, free wifi, charging stations, and spaces for arts and culture programming.
+With a pledge of matching funds from Councilmember Jose Huizar, the parklets will be designed, built, and maintained by the HCBID and the City of Los Angeles.
 project_impact: >-
   ["Access to free wifi","Cultural events","Public/open streets
   gatherings","Government responsiveness to residents’ needs","Travel time to